 Hence, with minutes, your website can be ready whenever you wish to update, create, or change the layout.

 However, that will be equally difficult for HTML-backed web pages.
 The coding for even a bit of beautification for your website is long.
-Even after being simple to understand, it takes time to write long passages of code without generating any error.
+Even after being simple to understand, it takes time to write long passages of code without generating any errors.

-So, when you are planning to update the themes according to the season or the offer you want to run, this can only be possible through CMS—saving time and aiding to tap customer at the right time.
+So, when you are planning to update the themes according to the season or the offer you want to run, this can only be possible through CMS—saving time and aiding to tap customers at the right time.

 Customisation Examples & Choices With Ease